Commercial Dispute Resolution

 • Slander – damaging statements or claims made verbally.

-A tort is a type of action considered to be a breach of civil responsibility.
-Most defamation cases are civil cases, although they may occasionally also result in criminal charges.
+Most defamation cases are civil, although they occasionally result in criminal charges.

 Business Fraud

-Additionally, Beasley Allen has successfully represented businesses against other businesses in cases involving fraud, as well as breach of contract, third-party interference with contract, and disclosure of trade secrets.
+Beasley Allen has also successfully represented businesses against other businesses in cases involving fraud, breach of contract, third-party interference with contract, and disclosure of trade secrets.
 For example, Beasley Allen has represented businesses against insurance carriers, banks, suppliers, franchisors, and competitors, to name a few.
-Beasley Allen also represents eight state Medicaid programs against various pharmaceutical companies related to a fraudulent drug pricing scheme.
+Beasley Allen has represented over eleven states in various consumer protection litigation.
+Many of those cases were filed against various pharmaceutical companies related to a fraudulent drug pricing scheme.

 Related News